Los Banos Car Accident and Personal Injury Lawyer

-- Lost wages, which will need to be verified through paycheck stubs and doctor letters.
+- Lost wages will need to be verified through paycheck stubs and doctor letters.

-- Loss of future earning capacity as a result of permanent disability suffered in a car accident.
+- Loss of future earning capacity due to permanent disability suffered in a car accident.

-- Pain and suffering, which entails the discomfort and agony caused by a serious injury.
+- Pain and suffering entails the discomfort and agony caused by a severe injury.

-- Emotional and mental trauma, which encompasses the embarrassment, grief, and anxiety associated with a catastrophic car wreck.
+- Emotional and mental trauma encompasses a catastrophic car wreck's embarrassment, grief, and anxiety.

 - Loss of consortium for damage to a marital relationship as a result of a severe injury accident.

-- Permanent scarring, which includes the costs of cosmetic surgery to revise the disfigurement.
+- Permanent scarring includes the costs of cosmetic surgery to revise the disfigurement.

 - Punitive damages may be claimed in cases involving egregious acts like driving under the influence of alcohol or drugs (DUI) and excessive speeding.

-Insurance companies, including your own, are not on your side when it comes to a personal injury claim.
+Insurance companies, including yours, are not on your side regarding a personal injury claim.
 Most insurance claims adjusters will find any detail to dispute your claim and reduce the amount of compensation you receive in your case.

-An experienced Los Banos personal injury lawyer understands the defense tactics used by insurers and knows how to overcome them.
-By doing so, an injury lawyer can negotiate with the insurance carrier on your behalf to obtain the fair compensation that is rightfully owed to you.Los Banos FAQ
+An experienced Los Banos personal injury lawyer understands insurers' defense tactics and how to overcome them.
+By doing so, an injury lawyer can negotiate with the insurance carrier to obtain the fair compensation rightfully owed to you.Los Banos FAQ

-Which intersections in Los Banos, CA, have a higher than usual rate of traffic collisions?
+Which intersections in Los Banos have a higher-than-usual rate of traffic collisions?